First Green Route In The Baltic Sea Reduces Transport Emissions By 90%

 Industry experts say the move is necessary for the environment.
 Scandic Trans CEO Mikael Löfqvist spoke of the transformative impact of integrating biofuels across the transport chain, noting that transparency in reporting emissions by mode is essential to improving the transport industry’s environmental reputation.

-Hari Tamminen, Viking Line’s director of shipping, said the opening of the Green Freight Corridor had generated a lot of interest across the Nordic region and he hoped more companies would soon join the sustainability initiative.
+Hari Tamminen, Viking Line’s director of shipping, said the opening of the Green Freight Corridor had generated much interest across the Nordic region, and he hoped more companies would soon join the sustainability initiative.

 Viking Line also offers passengers and attendees a biogas option that reduces trip emissions by 90 percent, demonstrating the company’s commitment to climate-friendly practices.